-Short selling and constructive sales.
-The Fund may enter into short sale transactions and into various options, futures and forward contracts.
-The Fund's entry into one of these transactions or contracts could be treated as the "constructive sale" of an "appreciated financial position," causing the Fund to realize gain, but not loss, on the position.
+Short selling.
+The Fund may enter into short sales, including "short sales against the box."
+The Fund's entry into a short sale transaction could be treated as the "constructive sale" of an "appreciated financial position," causing it to realize gain, but not loss, on the position.

 Securities lending transactions.
-The Fund obtains additional income by lending its securities, typically to brokers.
-All amounts that are paid to the Fund in a securities lending transaction, including substitute dividend and interest payments, are treated as a "fee" for the temporary use of property.
+The Fund may obtain additional income by lending its securities, typically to brokers.
+All amounts that are paid to the Fund in a securities lending transaction, including substitute dividend or interest payments, are treated as a "fee" for the temporary use of property.
 As a result, any substitute dividend payments received by the Fund are neither qualified dividend income eligible for taxation at reduced long-term capital gain rates in the case of individual shareholders nor eligible for the corporate dividends received deduction in the case of corporate shareholders.
-Similarly, any substitute interest payments will not be qualified interest income exempt from U.S. withholding tax at source in the case of non-U.S. investors.
+Similarly, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.

 Tax straddles.
 If the Fund actively trades stock or otherwise acquires a position with respect to substantially similar or related property in connection with certain hedging transactions, it could be deemed to hold offsetting positions in securities.
-If the Fund's risk of loss with respect to specific securities in its portfolio is substantially diminished by the fact that it holds offsetting securities, the Fund could be deemed to have entered into a tax "straddle" or to hold a "successor position" that would require any loss realized by it to be deferred for tax purposes.
+If the Fund's risk of loss with respect to specific securities in its portfolio is substantially diminished by the fact that it holds offsetting securities, the Fund could be deemed to have entered into a tax

+"straddle" or to hold a "successor position" that would require any loss realized by it to be deferred for tax purposes.